Ban the Box Employer’s Guide

 Ban the Box steps

-The guide takes employers through four steps to becoming a Ban the Box practitioner:
+This Ban the Box employer guide takes employers through four steps to becoming a Ban the Box practitioner:

-- Step one: Understand your starting point
+- Understand your starting point

-- Step two: Assess legal, regulatory and contractual requirements
+- Assess legal, regulatory and contractual requirements

-- Step three: Develop your recruitment process
+- Develop your recruitment process

-- Step four: Put Ban the Box into practice
+- Put Ban the Box into practice

 The guide also contains a myth-busting section and a glossary.